celesteh/Immrama/Raspberry_README.md

 ## Allow the shutdown via the web interface

 Users need to be able to turn the computer off without actually logging into it.
-However, if you do not set a WPA password, any audience member can also use their smart phone to turn off your computer, possibly cutting your performance short.
+(Note: if you do not set a WPA password or conductor password, any audience member can also use their smart phone to turn off your computer, possibly cutting your performance short).

-* Set a WPA password for your wifi network.
+* Set a WPA password for your wifi network or a conductor password via the web interface.
 Write it down (maybe on your computer)
 * Use the web interface to start running Immrama
 * Log into the computer via ssh or keyboard, mouse & monitor